-- Use a 3-point occupant restraint system to secure the occupant. - Both pelvic and upper torso restraint belts must be used to restrain the occupant to reduce the possibility of head and chest impacts with the vehicle components. - Restraints should be mounted to the appropriate vehicle pillar and should not be held away from the body by wheelchair components such as armrest or wheels (Fig. - Use a suitable positioned headrest when being transported in a wheelchair. - Postural supports (lap straps, lap belts) should not be used or relied on for occupant restraint in a moving vehicle unless they are labelled as meeting the requirements specified in ISO 7176-19:2008 or SAE J2249.
+- Use a 3-point occupant restraint system to secure the occupant. - Both pelvic and upper torso restraint belts must be used to restrain the occupant to reduce the possibility of head and chest impacts with the vehicle components. - Restraints should be mounted to the appropriate vehicle pillar and should not be held away from the body by wheelchair components such as armrest or wheels (Fig. - Use a suitable positioned headrest when being transported in a wheelchair. - Any wheelchair anchored occupant restraint i.e. 3-point belt, harness or postural supports (lap straps, lap belts) should not be used or relied on for occupant restraint in a moving vehicle, regardless if labeled ISO 7176-19, ISO 10542-1, SAE J2249 or any other.
+Use a vehicle anchored and certified occupant restraint system instead.